 Since 1998, WorldTrips have been helping international travellers navigate the world with confidence.
 They offer a variety of customisable, budget-friendly health insurance plans to meet the needs of individuals looking to study abroad.
 The relevant policy for student-athletes is called ‘StudentSecure’, which can be accessed on the link below.
 We recommend you choose either the Budget, Select or Elite packages in order to be able to add the required intercollegiate sports coverage.
 When going through the checkout process you will be prompted to add this as an extra.
-Click the button below to get your discounted health insurance quote.
+Click the button below to get your free health insurance quote.

 INTERNATIONAL STUDENT INSURANCE PLANS

 StudentSecure is international student health insurance for full-time students and scholars studying outside of their home country.
 The StudentSecure series offers four levels of coverage – Elite, Select, Budget, and Smart – so you can choose the international student insurance plan that best fits your needs and budget.

 * Coverage that meets or exceeds most government and visa requirements including F-1 / J-1 visa requirements

 * Coverage that meets the requirements of many programs and schools at a budget-friendly rate

 * Important medical benefits, including some Outpatient Prescription Drug coverage and some Mental Health coverage